-- 6-4(R)(3) Unless specified otherwise in this IDO or the DPM, if the applicant has not completed the installation of those public and private improvements required by this IDO, the DPM, or any City-approved IIA or Development Agreement by the time the first certificate of occupancy for the property is issued, or by the time the first use of the property for a new approved land use begins, the applicant may be required to provide financial security to the City to ensure that the City will have adequate funds on hand to complete the required public or private improvements prior to initial occupancy or use of the property pursuant to an approval under this IDO.
-Financial security will only be used by the City to complete required public and private improvements if the applicant fails to provide those improved IIA or Development Agreement. - 6-4(R)(4) The DPM contains specific requirements for the types of public and private improvements required for different types of development applications; the timing and phasing of those improvements; documents required to be submitted for approval of those improvements; inspection of improvements; financial security for completion of the improvements; required warranties on the performance of the improvements; dedication and City acceptance of improvements; provisions for release of financial security or performance warranties; and other matters related to required public and private improvements.
+6-4(R)(1)(c) Unless specified otherwise in this IDO or the DPM, if the applicant has not completed the installation of those public and private improvements required by this IDO, the DPM, or any Cityapproved IIA or Development Agreement by the time the first certificate of occupancy for the property is issued, or by the time the first use of the property for a new approved land use begins, the applicant may be required to provide financial security to the City to ensure that the City will have adequate funds on hand to complete the required public or private improvements prior to initial occupancy or use of the property pursuant to an approval under this IDO.
+Financial security will only be used by the City to complete required public and private improvements if the applicant fails to provide those improvements in a timely manner as required by this IDO, the DPM, or any City-approved IIA or

+6-4(R)(1)(d) The DPM contains specific requirements for the types of public and private improvements required for different types of development applications; the timing and phasing of those improvements; documents required to be submitted for approval of those improvements; inspection of improvements; financial security for completion of the improvements; required warranties on the performance of the improvements; dedication and City acceptance of improvements; provisions for release of financial security or performance warranties; and other matters related to required public and private improvements.